sRouting Development

 ## AI Context Guidance

-To quickly understand the context of an `sRouting` implementation, follow this research path:
+To understand an existing `sRouting` implementation, follow this research path:

-1. **Entry Point**: Look for `@main` and `SRRootView` to find the `SRContext` and the initial `AppCoordinator`.
+1. **Entry Point**: Find `@main` and `SRRootView` — reveals the `SRContext` and root `AppCoordinator`.

-2. **Coordinator**: Examine the class annotated with `@sRouteCoordinator`.
-This reveals the tabs, navigation stacks, and mapping.
+2. **Coordinator**: Inspect the `@sRouteCoordinator` class — shows tabs, navigation stacks, and mapping.

-3. **Routes**: Identify `@sRoute` or `@sRoutePath` enums.
-These are the source of truth for screens.
+3. **Routes**: Find `@sRoute` or `@sRoutePath` enums — these are the source of truth for screens.

-4. **Navigation Logic**: Find `SRRouter` instances in Views and check `@sRouteObserver` for destination handling.
+4. **Navigation Logic**: Locate `SRRouter` instances in Views and check `@sRouteObserver` for destination handling.

 ---